IBM/ibm-licensing-operator/deploy/argo-cd/README.md

       key: new-value
 ```

-Naturally, you can also fork/copy this repository and apply the changes yourself to `values.yaml` files.
+Alternatively, you may want to adjust the yaml files within the `components` directory itself, before deploying
+an `Application` targeting them.
+For example, you could fork this repository and adjust some custom resource
+configuration directly in the relevant file.

+For your convenience, below are some common scenarios with examples on how to resolve provided, sample issues.

-#### Configure the CR
+### Configure the CR

 To configure licensing components through custom resources, please modify the `spec` section.
 For example, to enable
 hyper-threading in license service: